 Once again, we had an unplanned stop at a roadside market.
 We couldn’t resist buying the largest watermelons we have ever seen.
 This area grows local produce, and the fruit and vegetables are flavoursome.

-We discovered the second-largest thermal lake in the world (Lake Echo in New Zealand is the largest).
+And we discovered it was the second-largest thermal lake in the world (Lake Echo in New Zealand is the largest).

 As a result, we were a little overwhelmed with the number of bathers bobbing about with their floatation devices.
 Of course, we hadn’t thought of that.